turingschool/backend-curriculum-site/module2/misc/blogger.md

 Before we can send the client to the `show`, let's process the data.
 The data from the form will be accessible through the `params` method.

-To check out the structure and content of `params`, I like to use this trick:
+To check out the structure and content of `params`, put a pry in your create action:

 ```ruby
 def create